July 7, 2021

 “Remote Workers” or “Business Travelers”: How to Mitigate Tax Risk

-While international business travel has come to a screeching halt during the COVID-19 pandemic, remote working has become the norm for many employees.
+The COVID-19 pandemic brought international business travel to a halt.
+Fast forward and now remote working has become the norm for many employees.

-Remote workers conducting their employment from another country due to state to shelter-in-place are likely creating a range of tax issues for themselves and their employers.
+Remote workers conducting their employment from another country are likely creating a range of tax issues for themselves and their employers.

-- Determine if remote work has been performed outside of the employee’s normal work location.
+- Determine if work has taken place outside of your employee’s normal work location.

-- Work with your tax advisors to review the tax laws of each location.
+- Carefully review the tax laws of each location.

 - Prepare to meet any tax obligations.